dasec/DFMD-Algorithm-Scores/README.md

 ## Introduction

-This repository provides algorithm scores for each trial from the Darmstadt Face Manipulation Detection Tests (DFMD 1 and DFMD 2), as referenced in the paper *Conditional Face Image Manipulation Detection: Combining Algorithm and Human Examiner Decisions*.
+This repository provides algorithm scores for each trial from the **Darmstadt Face Manipulation Detection Tests** (DFMD 1 and DFMD 2) and coresponds to the algorithm scores used in [1].

 The available files contain only algorithm scores.
 The human examiner scores and data used in [2] will be made available once this paper is published.
 Trial IDs are consistent across datasets, allowing cross-referencing of human and algorithm scores.